Companies Using Shopify

 | shop.springernature.com | springernature.com | Germany | Book and Periodical Publishing | 5001-10000 | Public Company | — | https://linkedin.com/company/springernature |

-The United States dominates Shopify adoption with 37.8% of all live stores per StorLeads and 53.6% of enriched companies per TechnologyChecker.
-The UK (7.7%), Canada (5.0%), Australia (4.6%), and India (4.3%) round out the top five globally.
+Which countries use Shopify the most?
+The United States dominates with 37.8% of all live stores, but Shopify's global footprint extends across 175+ countries.
+Here's the geographic breakdown of companies using Shopify worldwide.
+The UK (7.7%), Canada (5.0%), Australia (4.6%), and India (4.3%) round out the top five based on our enriched company data.
 Notably, India at 4.3% is a fast-growing market.
-Together, English-speaking markets account for over 85% of the enriched company base, though StorLeads data shows broader global distribution with growing adoption in non-English markets.
+Together, English-speaking markets account for over 85% of the enriched company base, with growing adoption in non-English markets.

-Shopify commands a dominant 46.0% of the ecommerce platform market, more than 2.5x its closest competitor WooCommerce (17.8%).
-This makes Shopify the uncontested category leader with nearly half of all tracked ecommerce domains.
+What is Shopify's market share?
+Shopify commands a dominant 46.0% of the ecommerce platform market, making it the uncontested category leader with nearly half of all tracked ecommerce domains, based on our monthly crawl of 50M+ domains and 40K+ tracked technologies at TechnologyChecker.io.

 Top Competitors by Market Share